 The Folie Douce here is just above the town so everyone gets to do a short ski back down on wobbly legs.
 It’s smaller than the rest of the Folies as it was not built to purpose but a restaurant taken over.
 I think it has a charm which puts it among the finest après bars in the Tarentaise Vallée.

 Down in town there are more bars than you can visit in a night and the après starts early.
 The Frog and Roast Beef is the highest pub in Europe and draws a UK crowd.
-The Saloon Bar is the Seasonaires favourite and is the rowdiest and most fun bar on the strip if you can take the crowds.
+The Saloon Bar is the rowdiest and most fun bar on the strip if you can take the crowds.
 VT is also home to the largest nightclub in the Alps in Malaysia, it may be cavernous but it fills up late and rocks all night.

-The place to stay in Val Thorens - Club Med Val Thorens Sensations is brilliant.
+The place to stay in Val Thorens - Club Med Val Thorens Sensations is brilliant and Chalet Le Sommet

 Les Deux Alpes, France